-We also ran into a group of train maintainers who had been widening part of the trail and clearing some brush.
+We also ran into a group of trail maintainers who had been widening part of the trail and clearing some brush.

 For most of the day, there were clouds in the sky.
 As the afternoon grew later, we could see a fog slowly working its way up Swarthout canyon, from Cajon Pass, moving towards Wrightwood.
 Fortunately for us, the clouds stayed far enough away from us that we still had clear hiking conditions, even as it got windier later in the day.

 By the time we got to an open campsite, it was after 6, and it was cold and windy.
 Very windy.
 And there wasn’t much choice in sites.
 Quoi set up in a small, semi-protected site just beyond a series of giant holes dug in the ground for no apparent reason.
 I had to choose between a site protected by trees on one side, but with glass shards on the ground, and another site closer to the giant holes, unprotected with no glass.
 Between the wind causing the tent to kite at every opportunity, and the very hard ground, it probably took me a good half hour at least to get my tent set up, and would likely have been longer; Quoi saved me a lot of time by finding large rocks I could use to hold down my tent stakes.